oscarmlage/oscarmlagecom/src/content/sections/about.md

 # ¡Hola!, I'm Óscar

 I'm an experienced professional in system engineering and software development based in *Lugo*, Spain.
 I'm committed to leveraging automation to enhance efficiency, primarily focusing on systems, backend development and always exploring new tools for continuous learning and growth.
 I'm passionate about the console, a black-and-white terminal to rule the world.
+If you would like to get in touch, you can <a href="mailto:info@oscarmlage.com">✉️ drop me an email</a>.

 - 💻 Freelance full-stack dev
 - ♥️  mosh+tmux+nvim